ourlifeloop/marketing/src/cms/training-faqs/can-i-cancel-a-work-request.md

 ---
-question: Can I cancel a Work Request?
+question: Can I cancel a work request?
 answer: >
   In the "Work Request" tile, find the request you would like to delete and click "View Details”.
 In the details, select "Cancel Request” and your request